1940 Auckland Rugby League season: Round 17

 The Manukau v North Shore game featured "spectacular play" with the advantage "fluctuating in an exciting fashion" throughout the first half with play sweeping "from end to end by speedy bouts of handling".
-In the Manukau back line Ralph Martin defended well at fullback, Mahima got the ball away quickly from the scrum and Jack Hemi and Joe Broughton "revealing fine constructive ability at five eighths, and Tommy Chase, Butler, and P Awhitu playing their part".
+In the Manukau back line Ralph Martin defended well at fullback, Peter Mahima got the ball away quickly from the scrum and Jack Hemi and Joe Broughton "revealing fine constructive ability at five eighths, and Tommy Chase, Butler, and P Awhitu playing their part".
 Len Jordan who would later represent New Zealand made his debut for Ponsonby after transferring from Northcote's senior B side.
 It was said that he was a player with a future.
 His try was from 40 yards out and featured "a beautiful swerving run".
 The Herald wrote that he was "subtle in his methods and fast off the mark".
+Also debuting for North Shore was Roy Clark.
+He would also represent New Zealand in the late 1940s and kicked a drop goal for Shore.
 In the same match former international Brian Riley made his first appearance of the season and was said to have retained "excellent attacking ability".
 In the Ponsonby forwards W Briggs and Allen Laird "made a good impression, especially the former, who is one o the best forwards in the code for his size", and Huck Flanagan again hooked successfully for them.
 He had debuted for them in 1933 and represented New Zealand in 1935 and 1937.
 The game between City and Newton started 25 minutes and as a result they played short halves.
 The game was described as "ragged and uninteresting".
 Newton lost their winger, Mortimer Stephens to injury in the first half and he was replaced by Walter 'Riki' Brimble.
 City fullback, Warwick Clarke played a fine game for them and "he rarely missed the ball on the full and frequently raced to the three quarters and started attacking movements".
 The best of the City forwards was Hawea Mataira who played his first game for three weeks.
 The match between Mount Albert and Papakura did not have any point scorers attributed.
 It was played at Fowld's Park in Morningside and like many suburban games did not have a reporter sent to it.
 There was a list published of point scorers to this point of the season which indicated Bert Leatherbarrow had 65 points from 15 tries and 10 goals which suggested that he must have scored 2 tries and kicked 6 goals in the match.
 Papakura had many injuries and had to play the second half with just 11 players at which time the score was 29–22.